-Discover this most eastern region of the Province of Quebec with its unparalleled landscapes from Rimouski to Blanc-Sablon, passing by the legendary Anticosti Island, aboard the cargo-passenger ship Bella Desgagnés (Relais Nordik) comfortably furnished to welcome you during this 7-day expedition.
+Discover this most eastern region of the Province of Quebec with its unparalleled landscapes from Rimouski to Blanc-Sablon, passing by the legendary Anticosti Island, aboard the cargo-passenger ship Bella Desgagnés (Relais Nordik) comfortably furnished to welcome you during this 8 days and 7 nights expedition.

 Set off on an adventure to these 11 towns and coastal villages often inaccessible by land, and learn about their out-of-the-ordinary activities, once you touch land.
 Keep your eyes wide open and your camera ready as the fauna and flora will absolutely amaze you: icebergs in the cold season, whales, dolphins and birds of all species during our stopovers in the warm season.